 Also, respect the fact that volunteers have other work and family commitments and keep the door open so they feel comfortable coming to you when there's a problem.

-For more on volunteering, see the links on the next page.
+For more on volunteering, see the links below.